 After crossing a small stream, the grade steepens.
-In about half a mile, after passing under a fallen tree, the Havemeyer Trail turns right onto a woods road.
+In about half a mile, the Havemeyer Trail turns right onto a woods road.
 As the road climbs gently, you’ll notice a large stone wall on the left.
 At the top of the hill, the White Trail comes in from the right, with the stone ruins of a cellar hole visible to the left just beyond the junction.
 The purple and white blazes run jointly for about 500 feet on a relatively level route, passing more stone walls on the right.

 When the purple blazes depart to the right, continue straight ahead on the White Trail, which soon begins to climb very gently.
 After crossing a wide cleared strip (the route of the same gas pipeline that you crossed earlier in the hike), the trail reaches the crest of Monroe Ridge and begins to descend.

 In another 500 feet, the trails diverge.
 Turn right and follow the yellow-blazed trail for about 200 feet.
-When the yellow blazes turn sharply right, continue ahead on a wide unmarked path for another 200 feet to a panoramic viewpoint to the south and east.
-Campgaw Mountain may be seen in the foreground to the right, and the Manhattan skyline is visible in the distance on clear days.
+When the yellow blazes turn sharply right, you should bear left and continue on a wide path, marked with black-star-on-yellow blazes, that leads a short distance to a panoramic southeast-facing viewpoint from a rock ledge.
+Campgaw Mountain may be seen in the foreground to the right, and the New York City skyline is visible in the distance on a clear day.